Demographics of Liverpool: Somalis

+South Asians

 Like most British cities, Liverpool has a strong presence of South Asians.
 2007 estimates put the number of people of Indian origin in the city at 6,700, Pakistanis at 3,200, Bangladeshis at 1,100.
 Some 2,000 people belonged to other South Asian groups whilst a further 2,000 individuals were of mixed South Asian and European origin.
 Bengali and Urdu are amongst the most common foreign languages spoken in Liverpool.
 The South Asian population of Liverpool is one of the city's fastest growing ethnic groups; in 2001 some 5,000 South Asians were residing in the city (1.1% of the local population).
 Over the next eight years, the community more than doubled in size to 13,000 (3% of the local population, which is actually much lower than England's average of 6%).

 The Indian presence in Liverpool dates back to 1860s, although these people only tended to be sailors and tradesmen.
 However, around 1910 a group of Indian males from the Punjab region of India moved to Liverpool and established the city's first fixed community.
 During World War I, many more came to Liverpool to look for work while numerous more came to the city after India was granted independence in 1947.
 Two other significant waves of Indians to the city occurred when India was split into two separate countries (the other now known as Pakistan), the mass exodus of Indians from Kenya in the 1970s further added to Liverpool's long established South Asian community.
 Historically, the first place Indians and fellow South Asians looked for work were the docks of Liverpool.
 It was a hard living with little pay and the fact that they spoke little to no English made it even harder.
 They were proud people and working in oppressive conditions for people who were considered 'higher up', leading to many ending their jobs at the docks and seeking work elsewhere.
 Eventually, large numbers of Indians in Liverpool set up their own businesses.
 Many began to work for themselves as street peddlers, entertainers and fortune tellers.
 The hours were long, but being their own boss appealed to many South Asians (a thought which is still maintained to this day).